hashicorp/terraform/docs/unicode.md

 [`unicode.Version`](https://pkg.go.dev/unicode#Version).

 We adopt a new version of Go by editing the `.go-version` file in the root of this repository.
-Although it's typically possible to build Terraform with other versions of Go, that file documents the version we intend to use for official releases and thus the primary version we use for development and testing.
-Adopting a new Go version typically also implies other behavior changes inherited from the Go standard library, so it's important to review the relevant version changelog(s) to note any behavior changes we'll need to pass on to our own users via the Terraform changelog.
+Although it's typically possible to build mnptu with other versions of Go, that file documents the version we intend to use for official releases and thus the primary version we use for development and testing.
+Adopting a new Go version typically also implies other behavior changes inherited from the Go standard library, so it's important to review the relevant version changelog(s) to note any behavior changes we'll need to pass on to our own users via the mnptu changelog.

 The other subsystems described below should always be set up to match `unicode.Version`.
 In some cases those libraries automatically try to align